-At the bottom left edge of your table, there is a Station Diagram with the name and station number where you will be working.
-Open your test booklet and find that station number.
+Look at the bottom left corner of your desk/table.
+The Station Diagram gives the number and the title of the station where you will be working.
+Open your booklet and find that station.

-Look around to be sure that everyone has found his or her place.
-Say:
+Pause and look around to be sure that everyone has found the correct place.